- Related Products:

 Toxicity (defined here as the capacity of a chemical, biological, or physiological insult to impair cellular or tissue function), represents a cross-cutting mechanism that can damage virtually every compartment of the visual pathway.
 In the ocular context, toxicant exposure produces dysfunction through several convergent routes: oxidative stress-driven senescence of the ciliary muscle and RPE, calcium-overload-mediated cytotoxicity in the lens and ciliary epithelium, RGC death secondary to intravitreal or systemic neurotoxin exposure, and off-target phototoxicity or cytotoxicity from experimental reagents such as viral reporter constructs.
 Each of these insults has a distinct dose-response profile and a characteristic functional signature that can be captured non-invasively in rodent models.

 This page focuses specifically on toxicity as a mechanism, covering dose-response functional endpoints, pharmacological and oxidative-stress insults that produce retinal, RGC, and ciliary-muscle dysfunction, and the use of optomotor and photorefraction readouts as in vivo safety endpoints.
-For a broader overview of the field, see Ocular and CNS Toxicity Models, Myopia, Refractive Development and Eye Growth, and Systemic Aging and CNS Decline.

 The visual system is disproportionately sensitive to toxic insults for reasons relevant to safety pharmacology researchers working beyond ophthalmology.
 The retina is one of the most metabolically active tissues in the body, with extremely high oxygen consumption and a corresponding vulnerability to oxidative stress, mitochondrial dysfunction, and calcium dysregulation.
 The retinal ganglion cell (RGC) layer and optic nerve are CNS tissue by classification; systemic neurotoxins and experimental compounds that cross the blood-brain barrier will frequently reach the retina and produce measurable functional changes.